-I produce a full set of architectural drawings that outline the design decisions for the contractor and provide all the information they need for the build out including specifications and locations for all design elements.
+I produce a full set of architectural drawings that outline the interior office design decisions for the contractor and provide all the information they need for the build out including specifications and locations for all design elements.

 Phase 4: Project Management: Construction

 In this phase I focus on construction administration and oversight.
 I serve as an advocate for the client and make sure the design decisions are being applied and its intention is put into place.